Twelve Reasons We Don’t Believe in Black Confederates

 of 1812, and were slighted by the United States and its historians and authors, Black Americans have also been ignored

 and slighted for their heroic service and valiant military contributions to the Confederacy.
-In World I and
+During

-World War II, African Americans also fought and died for the segregated United States.
-Yes, even at the height of the
+World I and World War II, African Americans also fought and died for the segregated United States.
+Yes, even at the height

-Jim Crow Laws, Black Americans served, bled and died on the battlefields of both Korea and Vietnam.
-The truth about the
+of the Jim Crow Laws, Black Americans served, bled and died on the battlefields of both Korea and Vietnam.
+The truth

-loyalty, dedication, sacrifice, and service of the stalwart black soldier is finally getting some long overdue credit,
+about the loyalty, dedication, sacrifice, and service of the stalwart black soldier is finally getting some long

-but why has the Black American and his service been ignored?
-The nation has an obvious history and blatant tradition of ignoring
+overdue credit, but why has the Black American and his service been ignored?
+The nation has an obvious history and blatant

-the military contributions of its minorities, and the U.S. has a long ways to go in fully recognizing
+tradition of ignoring the military contributions of its minorities, and the U.S. has a long ways to go

-the faithful service of African Americans, so let's now examine and recognize not only their Union Civil War service, but
+in fully recognizing the faithful service of African Americans, so let's now examine and recognize not only their Union Civil

 Twelve Reasons We Don't Believe in Black Confederates